Beans and Grains on a Budget

 The same beans and grains that kept me going in college are still great budget stretchers.
 And I still do enjoy their creamy texture and infinite variety.
 With more experience and an expanded flavor palette, I can add excitement to my beans and grains with fun ingredient combinations.

-Try these recipes for really quick legume and grain dishes.
-Simple, good and tasty, they’re sure to satisfy your wallet and your palate.
+Try the below recipes for really quick legume and grain dishes.
+Simple, good and tasty, they're sure to satisfy your wallet and your palate.
+Find more beans and grains recipes here.

 - Quinoa Salad with Sweet Potatoes and Peppers